Rachel Briggs, OBE

 Rachel moved to the US from England in September 2015 to stand up Hostage US and is proud to lead its brilliant team.
 She remains actively involved in supporting families and former hostages.

 Rachel has a long and distinguished career as a writer and policy analyst working on national security issues with governments and the private sector around the world.
 She was awarded an OBE (Officer of the British Empire) by Her Majesty the Queen in 2014 in recognition for her work with hostages and their families.
-Rachel joined the Board of Directors of The Global Center on Cooperative Security in 2017.
+Rachel is an Associate Fellow at Chatham House, serves on the Advisory Board of Hedayah and is on the Board of Directors of The Global Center on Cooperative Security.